kubernetes/autoscaler/cluster-autoscaler/proposals/expander-plugin-grpc.md

 }
 ```

+If errors arise with the gRPC server, the client will handle these by falling back to the random expander strategy, similarly to the fallbacks of the current expanders.

 To communicate with the external gRPC server, CA needs new flags to expose details about the server.

 We’ll add a new option to the expander flag: `--expander=externalgrpc`, and inntroduce a new flag `--expander-plugin-url=https://external-grpc-url/server` to reach the gRPC server.